 Sharks Are Older Than Trees, So Why Are We Wiping Them Out?

-Let’s just start with the mic drop:
+Let’s just start with the mic drop, because you know I love the drama:

 Sharks are older than trees.